octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

   } with ((nil : list (operation)), store)
 ```

-One finale check is performed about the raffle closing date: the raffle should last at least a week.
+One final check is performed about the raffle closing date: the raffle should last at least a week.

 ```js
 function open_raffle (const jackpot_amount : tez; const close_date : timestamp; const description : option (string); const store : storage) : returnType is